 Processor and Heatsink Installation

-The processor (CPU) and heatsink should be assembled together first to form the processor heatsink module (PHM), and then install the PHM into the CPU socket.
+The processor (CPU) and processor carrier should be assembled together first to form the processor carrier assembly.
+This will be attached to the heatsink to form the processor heatsink module (PHM) before being installed onto the CPU socket.